mrezasoltani/mrezasoltani.github.io/_pages/about.md

 ---

 I am currently a Principal Data Scientist at Fidelity Investments, working on speech and text data to design a conversational AI technology.
 Previously, I was a Speech Research Scientist in 3M/M*Modal, where I was part of the research and development group for speech enhancement and recognition for medical applications.
+Before that
-Before joining 3M/M*Modal, I was a Postdoctoral Associate in the Department of Electrical and Computer Engineering (ECE) at Duke University, where I was working with Prof. Vahid Tarokh.
+I was a Postdoctoral Associate in the Department of Electrical and Computer Engineering (ECE) at Duke University, where I was working with Prof. Vahid Tarokh.
 I obtained my Ph.D. degree in Electrical and Computer Engineering (ECE) from Iowa State University (ISU) under the supervision of Dr. Chinmay Hegde.

 My research interests lie in the intersection of machine/deep learning, statistics, signal processing, and computational mathematics.
 In my postdoc, I was working on different projects, including deep neural